 - wav files Up to 48 channels have been tested without any over-run buffer warnings and splitting the files in 2GBs portions up to of 32GB and more.
-Please note, to be compliant with Fat32 filesystem the maximum file size for native wav files is 4GB e.g. about 15 minutes when recording in 48khz, 24 bits with 32 channels.
-With wavfiles, Z-LiveRec splits the file to a new file after 2GB.
+Please note, to be compliant with Fat32 filesystem the maximum file size for native wav files is 4GB e.g. about 15 minutes when recording with 32 channels.
+Z-LiveRec splits wave files to a new file after every 2GB.
 Please note that a small sound glitch can occur during this split.
-To be 100% safe we recommend to use the W64 or CAF file format instead to be able to record and address larger files than 4GB using ExFat file systems. - caf Apple Core Audio Format Up to 48 channels have been tested without any warnings and file sizes of 32GB imported into Garageband & Logic Pro X. - w64 Same format as .wav but without the limitation of 4GB on ExFat file systems.
+To be 100% safe we recommend using the W64 or CAF format instead to be able to record and address larger files than 4GB and using ExFat file systems.
+(Files of 50 GB have successfully been recorded. - caf Apple Core Audio Format Up to 48 channels have been tested without any warnings and file sizes of 32GB imported into Garageband & Logic Pro X. - w64 Same format as .wav but without the limitation of 4GB on ExFat file systems.
 This format records over 32GB multitrack in a single file without any limitation.
-(Takes slightly more CPU power than the wav & caf types - look for ALSA/Buffer over run errors).
+(W64 takes slightly more CPU power than wav & caf)